peoplepower/peoplepower-docs/message_sequence_charts/diagrams/apps/device_onboarding/README.md

 For example

-* 1 - QR Scan - Uses a device camera, or show if device can't use camera show UI with input to type device ID manually (see [Develco DPXX](#develco-dpxx)).
+* 1 - QR Scan - Uses a device camera, or show if device can't use camera show UI with input to type device ID manually (see [Smart Home Center](#smart-home-center)).
 * 2 - Native - Uses native implementation.
 It is the Apps responsibility to include association with specific model IDs.
 * 4 - OAuth 2.0 - Used together with model.oauthAppId to open specific URL for every appId and authorize there, then use Server-side callback to show Web-view to confirm OAuth connection with third-party application.
 * 8 - Zigbee - Used together with dependencyDevicetypes to support proxy/slave device onboarding